intesys/generator-jhipster-ansible/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][github-actions-image]][github-actions-url] [![Dependency Status][daviddm-image]][daviddm-url]

-> JHipster module, A Jhipster module to generate an Ansible deployment workspace
+> A Jhipster module to generate an [Ansible](https://www.ansible.com/) deployment workspace.

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) module, that is meant to be used in a JHipster application.

+This module will generate all the files to deploy you Jhipster jar in your multi stage environment via Ansible.

 # Prerequisites